hajali-amine/cheat-sheets/data_structures/heap/readme.md

-# Heap & Priority files
+# Heap & Priority queues

-## Priority files
+## Priority queues

 Let *E* be a set mapped by a priority function *p*.
-We call a priority heap a data type that allows us to:
+We call a priority queue a data type that allows us to:
 * represent *E*,
 * add an element, with a given __priority__, to *E*,
 * remove an element with the __lowest/highest__ priority.